Experience the best cycling in Lanzarote

 What Our Cyclists Say About Lanzarote

 Awesome customer Service like it used to be.
-I admit that I'm one of many people who have taken to booking holidays and flights direct to save a few quid.
-But when planning my husband's 50th birthday and knowing very little about cycling I decided to try Love Velo and I can't recommend them, and the service I've received from James Danvers highly enough.
+When planning my husband's 50th birthday and knowing very little about cycling I decided to try Love Velo and I can't recommend them, and the service I've received from James Danvers highly enough.

 Tailored to your requirements, really knowledgeable and always accessible to answer questions.
 Great value!